galaxyproject/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 key_points:
 - Galaxy has tools and workflows that can be used to process and analyze multiplex tissue images
 - Cell feature tables produced by the Galaxy TMA workflow can be used for downstream single-cell and spatial analyses
-- There are powerful interactive visualization tools available in Galaxy that can combine the real images with assoicated data
+- There are powerful interactive visualization tools available in Galaxy that can combine the real images with associated data
 - Tissue Microarray data can be analyzed using workflows that invoke MTI tools in batch
 - Segmentation quality can vary significantly depending on features of the input image, tool used, and parameters
 contributors: